- Armament and disarmament

 - Peace and development

-Alexandra Marksteiner is a Research Assistant with the SIPRI Military Expenditure and Arms Production Programme.
-In this capacity, she collects and analyzes data on military spending and the arms industry.
+Alexandra Marksteiner was a Researcher with the SIPRI Military Expenditure and Arms Production Programme.
+In this capacity, she collected and analyzed data on military spending and the arms industry.
 Among her areas of research are the international presence of arms companies and the financial value of arms exports, as well as trends in US and German military expenditure.

 Prior to joining SIPRI, she interned with the Security and Strategy Team at the Brookings Institution in Washington, D.C.
 She has also worked for the Atlantic Council, the Federal Foreign Office of Germany and the UN Department of Peace Operations.
 During her graduate studies at Johns Hopkins SAIS, she focused on the nexus between international security and multilateral cooperation.

 International security, joint military procurement, arms industry, European defence integration, NATO alliance, transatlantic defence relations, military expenditure

 Europe, North America, Global commons